Formation evaluation: SP log

 The nuances of the SP log are still being researched.
 In theory, almost all porous rocks contain water.
 Some pores are completely filled with water.
 Others have a thin layer of water molecules wetting the surface of the rock, with gas or oil filling the rest of the pore.
-In sandstones and porous limestones there is a continuous layer of water throughout the formation.
+In sandstones and porous limestones, there is a continuous layer of water throughout the formation.
 If there is even a little permeability to water, ions can move through the rock and decrease the voltage difference with the mud nearby.
 Shales do not allow water or ion movement.
 Although they may have a large water content, it is bound to the surface of the flat clay crystals comprising the shale.
-Thus mud opposite shale sections maintains its voltage difference with the surrounding rock.
+Thus, mud opposite shale sections maintains its voltage difference with the surrounding rock.

 As the SP logging tool is drawn up the hole it measures the voltage difference between the reference stake and the mud opposite shale and sandstone or limestone sections.
 The resulting log curve reflects the permeability of the rocks and, indirectly, their lithology.
 SP curves degrade over time, as the ions diffuse up and down the mud column.
 It also can suffer from stray voltages caused by other logging tools that are run with it.
 Older, simpler logs often have better SP curves than more modern logs for this reason.
 With experience in an area, a good SP curve can even allow a skilled interpreter to infer sedimentary environments such as deltas, point bars or offshore tidal deposits.

+Gamma ray log

 The gamma ray log is a measurement of naturally occurring gamma radiation from the borehole walls.
 Sandstones are usually nonradioactive quartz and limestones are nonradioactive calcite.
 Shales however, are naturally radioactive due to potassium isotopes in clays, and adsorbed uranium and thorium.
-Thus the presence or absence of gamma rays in a borehole is an indication of the amount of shale or clay in the surrounding formation.
+Thus, the presence or absence of gamma rays in a borehole is an indication of the amount of shale or clay in the surrounding formation.
 The gamma ray log is useful in holes drilled with air or with oil based muds, as these wells have no SP voltage.
 Even in water-based muds, the gamma ray and SP logs are often run together.
 They comprise a check on each other and can indicate unusual shale sections which may either not be radioactive, or may have an abnormal ionic chemistry.
 The gamma ray log is also useful to detect coal beds, which, depending on the local geology, can have either low radiation levels, or high radiation levels due to adsorption of uranium.
 In addition, the gamma ray log will work inside a steel casing, making it essential when a cased well must be evaluated.